JohnnyPeng18/HiTyper/README.md

 **Requirements:**

+- Python>=3.9
+- Linux

 HiTyper requires running under Python >= 3.9 because there are a lot of new nodes introduced on AST from Python 3.9.
 However, HiTyper can analyze most files written under Python 3 since Python's AST is backward compatible.

-Note that currently HiTyper is only tested on Linux.

 You are recommended to use `Anaconda` to create a clean Python 3.9 environment and avoid most dependency conflicts: